 Should I Dive With Nitrox?

 Who should and who shouldn’t dive with Nitrox depends on too many factors.
 Some people just like it for the added safety, while others want to stay at depth for as long as possible.
-In most cases Enriched Air Nitrox comes with an additional cost, which may deter some people.
+In most cases Enriched Air Nitrox comes with an additional cost, which may be affect your decisoion.

 Underwater Photographers: In an attempt to get the perfect shot, underwater photographers tend to dive a different profile to fun divers.
 They may want to spend as much time as possible at a certain depth, and then finish their dive as quickly as is safe.
-Therefore, diving on Nitrox is very beneficial to them.
+Therefore, diving on Nitrox is ideal for them.

 Day Trip Divers: Day trip divers don’t normally gain much benefit from Nitrox diving, unless they’re doing several day trips in a row.
 Nitrox is available on most of our Similan Islands diving day trips at an extra cost.